FTAsr/ftasr.github.io/_posts/2016-01-03-CollaborativeWork.md

 date: 2017-01-03
 ---

-With more students starting to work with me on Natural Language Processing projects, I thought to make a few posts on collaboration basics.
+With more students starting to work with me on Natural Language Processing projects, I've decided to make a few posts on collaboration basics.
 Hopefully, these posts will help us plan and pursue our projects more efficiently and enjoy a distinguishable team work.
 This first post contains some general notes on teamwork and some more specific information on collaborative program development and writing.

 ------